Professor Michael Kenny, BA (Cambridge), MA, PhD (Manchester)

 Michael’s media work involves writing for a wide range of newspapers and magazines, including The Guardian, The Daily Telegraph, Prospect and Total Politics, and appearing as a commentator on a variety of radio and television programmes.

 His Leverhulme Fellowship is enabling Michael to complete a major project examining 'The Politics of English Nationhood', and to publish a monograph on this topic with Oxford University Press in 2014.
-This examines the main cultural, historical and normative dimensions of the English question in British politics.
-He is currently conducting research into the politics and ethics of ethnic-majority nationalism, the implications of shifting patterns of English identity for the future of the United Kingdom, and the role that Englishness played in the political thought of mid-twentieth century thinkers, such as George Orwell, Isaiah Berlin and Michael Oakeshott.
+This examines the main cultural, historical and normative dimensions of the English question in British politics (a synopsis of some of its arguments is available here: http://www.psa.ac.uk/insight-plus/blog/politicisation-englishness).
+Michael is currently conducting research into: the public policy implications of the rise of Englishness; and the role that nationhood played in the political thought of mid-twentieth century thinkers, such as George Orwell, Isaiah Berlin and Michael Oakeshott; and the role of political leadership in the development of policy-making.

 Michael is the author of the Introduction to the fiftieth-anniversary edition of Edward Thompson’s, The Making of the English Working Class which Penguin have re-issued in their Modern Classics series.